scikit-bio/scikit-bio/README.rst

 You can verify your installation by running the scikit-bio unit tests as follows::

     python -m skbio.test

-In addition to the dependencies required by scikit-bio you may want to install the following optional packages:

-    * matplotlib (>= 1.1.0)

-If a resource is used which requires one of these packages an ``ImportError`` will be raised.

 Installation of development version
 -----------------------------------